CESNET/du-docs/docs/alphafold.md

 ## Viewing Results

-This application allows to preview computed results in tab `View Results`.
-You find your Protein name in selector (arrow 2), you can choose basic display parameters -- whether to show atoms or not (arrow 3). `View Result` (4) button shows result in browser.
-Viewer is interactive allowing rotation and moving.
+This application allows you to preview the calculated results in the `View Results` tab.
+You can find your protein name in selector (arrow 2), you can choose basic display parameters -- whether to show atoms or not (arrow 3).
+The `View Result` button (4) displays the result in the browser.
+Viewer is interactive and allows rotation and panning.

 ![vr](/docs/alphafold/2.png)

-We also provide more complex viewer -- [Mol*](https://molstar.org/) clicking on the link `OPEN`.
+We also provide a more complex viewer -- [Mol*](https://molstar.org/) clicking on the `OPEN` link.

 ![vr1](/docs/alphafold/3.png)

-Results can be downloaded on the bottom of this page hitting Generate download button and following `download zipfile` link.
+The results can be downloaded at the bottom of this page by clicking the Generate download button and following the `download zipfile` link.

 ![vr2](/docs/alphafold/5.png)